Keyboard shortcuts

 Description

-This table defines the set of processes.
-The keys in this table define the name of each process, which must match ^[a-z0-9-]+$ and cannot start with -.
+Defines the set of processes.
+The keys in this table define the name of each process, which must match the regex ^[a-z0-9][a-z0-9-]*$.
 Each key’s value defines the configuration for that process.

 Examples